MediaBrowser/plugin.video.emby/README.md

 Have a look at [some screenshots](https://github.com/croneter/PlexKodiConnect/wiki/Some-PKC-Screenshots) to see what's possible.

+### UPDATE YOUR PKC REPO TO RECEIVE UPDATES!

+Unfortunately, the PKC Kodi repository had to move because it stopped working (thanks https://bintray.com).
+If you installed PKC before December 15, 2017, you need to [**MANUALLY** update the repo once](https://github.com/croneter/PlexKodiConnect/wiki/Update-PKC-Repository).

 ### Please Help Translating

 Please help translate PlexKodiConnect into your language: [Transifex.com](https://www.transifex.com/croneter/pkc)